ms/buildtogether.tech/10-research/index.md

     of what to write next, you may want to rethink what you're focused on.

 4. Don't hesitate to sacrifice detail for clarity.
 :   Understanding doesn't have to be complete in order to be actionable.
-For
+You may
-    example, atoms aren't actually little colored balls connected by springs, but that's still a useful model in organic chemistry.
-You may need to hedge conclusions with qualifiers in order to get your work past Reviewer #3, but those "maybes" and "howevers" can often be omitted if they don't change what practitioners should try next.
+    need to hedge conclusions with qualifiers in order to get your work past Reviewer #3, but those "maybes" and "howevers" can often be omitted if they don't change what practitioners should try next.

 5. Apologize in advance for the state of academic publishing.
 :   Modern academic publishing isn't actually a conspiracy by a handful of large